Table of Contents

 Elon Musk’s vision for OpenAI differed from Sam Altman’s.
 Musk wanted to lead the organization, focusing on transparency and open-source principles.

-In 2024, Elon Musk filed a lawsuit against OpenAI, alleging that the organization deviated from its original nonprofit mission to develop artificial intelligence for the benefit of humanity.
-Musk contended that OpenAI’s transition to a “capped-profit” model and its exclusive licensing agreement with Microsoft prioritized profit over public good, contrary to the principles established at its founding.
+In 2024, Elon Musk filed a lawsuit against OpenAI, alleging that the organization had deviated from its original nonprofit mission to develop artificial intelligence for the benefit of humanity.
+Musk argued that OpenAI’s transition to a “capped-profit” model and its exclusive licensing agreement with Microsoft prioritized profit over the public good, contrary to the principles established at its founding.
+Surprisingly, Musk also launched two new Grok versions in 2024; neither Grok 1.5 nor Grok 2 were open-sourced.

 Questions